David-OMS/trendy-thrifts/README.md

 **Design Decisions & Tradeoffs**

 **Database-First Architecture**
+- Originally developed with SQLite for fast local development and zero-configuration setup
-- SQLite chosen for simplicity and reliability at current scale
+- Migrated to PostgreSQL (Neon) for production deployment to ensure scalability and reliability
+- Same schema works for both databases, allowing seamless transition from local development to production
 - All writes go to database first for speed and data integrity
 - Background sync to CSV/Sheets doesn't block operations
-- Can scale to PostgreSQL or other databases if higher concurrency is needed

 **Manual Order Entry vs Channel Automation**
 - Button-based UI keeps workflows familiar for staff